 - ALL first-year students will register for four credits in their first semester at Wabash.
-However, it is wise to place 5-6 credits on your course plan in case your most-preferred choices are unavailable. - ALL first-year, non-transfer students will take FRT-101 Freshman Tutorial, which meets Tuesday and Thursdays 9:45 11:00AM.
+However, it is wise to place 5-6 credits on their course plan in case the most-preferred choices are unavailable. - ALL first-year, non-transfer students will take FRT-101 Freshman Tutorial, which meets Tuesday and Thursdays 9:45 11:00AM.
 This is one of the four credits for every first-year student. - SOME first-year students will take ENG-101 Composition OR RHE-101 Public Speaking.
-If you are required to take ENG-101 or RHE-101, it will be scheduled for you.
-For these students, two of their four credits are already scheduled (FRT-101 and either ENG-101 or RHE-101).
-Students who are not required to take ENG-101 are considered to have satisfied their English Composition requirement for graduation. - If you select a lab science course or a world language course, you must also select one of its corresponding lab sections, e.g. both BIO-111 and BIO-111L, or FRE-103 and FRE-103L. - Courses used for these sample schedules were taken from the Recommended Fall 2024 Courses for Beginning Students list (scan QR code(s) below to view online or download). - Students intending to pursue a major in Biochemistry, Chemistry, Physics, Economics, Financial Economics, Computer Science, or Mathematics, OR who intend to pursue a pre-health or 3/2 engineering course sequence, AND who place into MAT-100 Math Modeling & Precalculus should request enrollment in MAT-100 prior to Friday, July 12.
-Scan the QR code below for the online request form.
+If a student is required to take ENG-101 or RHE-101, it will be scheduled on the student's Fall schedule already.
+For these students, two of their four credits are already scheduled (FRT-101 and either ENG-101 or RHE-101). - If selecting a lab science course or a world language course, one of its corresponding lab sections, e.g. both BIO-111 and BIO-111L, or FRE-201 and FRE-201L, must also be selected. - Students: don't be discouraged if you see that a course is in a Waitlisted status.
+Seats are added for new students.
+If a course is listed on the Recommended Fall 2025 Courses for Beginning Students document, it's available to new students. - Courses used for these sample schedules were taken from the Recommended Fall 2025 Courses for Beginning Students list (scan QR code(s) below to view online or download). - Students intending to pursue a major in Biochemistry, Chemistry, Physics, Economics, Financial Economics, Computer Science, or Mathematics, OR who intend to pursue a pre-health or 3/2 engineering course sequence, AND who place into MAT-100 Math Modeling & Precalculus should request enrollment in MAT-100 prior to Friday, July 11.
+Scan the MAT-100 QR code below for the online request form.